HackerDaGreat57/3dOS/README.md

+Sorry, I've been project hopping for a few months.
+First it was an app that could do anything, then it was an operating system.
+I've just decided to take a break from all this for a while.
+I will get back to it, I dunno, maybe during summer vacation of 2025.

+Original document below.

 # 3dOS
 This project aims to (eventually) compete with Microsoft Windows.
 Therefore, I do not trust GitHub, a Microsoft-hosted service, with my code. ~~The repository is located [here](https://7fad-2601-647-5580-7a50-6fa7-d0be-c676-cc32.ngrok.io/HackerDaGreat57/3dOS).~~